-At the end of January 1944, Staff Sergeant Schweikert was given a battlefield commission to $2^{nd}$ Lieutenant.
+At the end of January 1944, Staff Sergeant Schweikert was given a battlefield commission to 2nd Lieutenant.
 Historically, men receiving a battlefield commission were not assigned to the unit they served with as enlisted men.
-This was the case for $2^{nd}$ Lieutenant Harry Schweikert, he was reassigned to Company G, 15th Infantry Regiment, $3^{rd}$ Infantry Division.
+This was the case for 2nd Lieutenant Harry Schweikert, he was reassigned to Company G, 15th Infantry Regiment, 3rd Infantry Division.

-FOR COUNCILMAN

-Harry A. Schweikert, Jr.
+FOR COUNCILMAN Harry A. Schweikert, Jr.

-HARRY A. SCHWEIKERT, JR. is a a VETERAN of World War II.
-As a VETER-AN'S problems and will serve as their representative on the Council.
+HARRY A. SCHWEIKERT, JR. is a VETERAN of World War II.
+As a VETERAN he is deeply concerned in the VETERAN'S problems and will serve as their representative on the Council.
 Born in Brooklyn, N. Y. and educated in the Lyndhurst and Rutherford Schools.
 Lives at 68 Birchwood Drive.
 Entered Military Service, July, 1941 and saw active service in Hawaii, France, Germany and Austria.
 Holds the Bronze Star, Purple Heart with Oak Leaf Cluster and Croix de Guerre avec Palm.
 Received battlefield promotion to 2nd Lieut, and later was promoted to 1st Lieut, for distinguished service in attack and final clearing of Nurnberg.
 Served as Military Commander of Eschback, Austria.
-Is a member of Stover VEW and the Charles and the Company in Lyndnurgt, N. J. North Arlington needs this Veteran on the Council.
+Is a member of Stover Palm, Received and Catholic War Veterans.
+Is expected as Military Commander of Eschback, Austria.
+Is a member of Stover Vet.
+W. Mud Catholic War Veterans.
+Is employed Junyst, N. J. North Arlington needs this Veteran on the Council.

-On February 5th,1945, while leading his platoon, a sniper round hit 2nd Lt.
-Schweikert's carbine chamber, shattering it into fragments, inflicting serious damage to his left hand.
+On February 5th, 1945, while leading his platoon, a sniper round hit 2nd Lieutenant Schweikert's carbine chamber, shattering it into fragments, inflicting serious damage to his left hand.
 2nd Lt.
 Schweikert was sent to the 198th General Hospital in Paris, France to receive treatment.
 It was there he received the Oak Leaf Cluster to his Purple Heart medal.